UnknownArtistt/BlackRecon/README.md

         cd BlackRecon
         gcc -o BlackRecon BlackRecon.c

-<b>Note that if you are going to executed advanced scans with BlackRecon you will need to execute the program with sudo, otherwise you can run it with your normal user
+<b>Note that if you are going to executed advanced scans with BlackRecon you will need to execute the program with sudo, otherwise you can run it with your normal user:</b>

         sudo ./BlackRecon or ./BlackRecon